Operation Martillo: Belize

-Land based support by the Belize Defense Force and Police with additional support from Canada.
+Land-based support by the Belize Defense Force and Police with additional support from Canada.

 Canada

-The Canadian participation in the operation, which began in 2006 has been given the code name Operation Caribbe given the object of eliminating illegal trafficking in the Caribbean Sea and the eastern Pacific Ocean by organized crime and includes air and sea forces.
+The Canadian participation in the operation, which began in 2006 has been given the code name Operation Caribbe given the object of eliminating illegal trafficking in the Caribbean Sea and the eastern Pacific Ocean by organized crime and includes air and sea forces deployed on a rotational basis.

 Colombia

 The world’s largest producer of cocaine.
-A DH-8 aircraft employed in Operation Martillo crashed in Colombia in October 2013 resulting in the death of three Americans and one Panamanian operatives.
+A DH-8 aircraft employed in Operation Martillo crashed in Colombia in October 2013, killing three Americans and one Panamanian operative.

 In May 2015, Colombia announced it was stopping using a controversial herbicide to destroy plantations of coca following a warning by the World Health Organization (WHO) that glyphosate is "probably carcinogenic".

 Costa Rica

 A major conduit through which the cocaine traffic moves towards the United States with the Costa Rica Security Ministry predicting a huge increase to 1,700 tons moving through the country in 2016.